idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

 iteration.
 However, as noted above, factorizing the sparse system of equations for a large simulation is numerically expensive.

-One option is to reuse a preconditioner for many iterations of the linear iterative solver.
-The preconditioner can be carried over through nonlinear iterations and even across load steps.
+One option is to form a preconditioner once and then reuse it to solve the linearized system many times.
+The preconditioner can be carried over through nonlinear iterations and even across time steps.
 MOOSE allows the user to do this with the `reuse_preconditioner` flag.
 Setting